Hello Pop!: Preservation status

 In the 1930s, studios were offered their two-color negatives by Technicolor, who was at that time storing them.
 Most studios declined the offer, the camera negatives were junked, and original release prints usually disposed of shortly after a theatrical run.
 A print existed in MGM's Vault #7 but was destroyed by a fire in 1965.

-In January 2013, it was announced that Hello Pop! had been located in an Australian private film collection and was in the process of being restored for public viewing.
+In January 2013, it was announced that Hello Pop had been located in an Australian private film collection and was in the process of being restored for public viewing.
 The film was screened at Film Forum in New York City on September 30, 2013.

 Home media

-Warner Archive released Hello Pop! on September 24, 2014, on DVD in region 1 as part of the Classic Shorts From The Dream Factory series, Volume 3 DVD set (featuring Howard, Fine and Howard).
-The film was released with five other Ted Healy and the Stooges shorts made for MGM, Plane Nuts (1933), Roast Beef and Movies (1934), Beer and Pretzels (1933), Nertsery Rhymes (1933), and The Big Idea (1934).
+Warner Archive released Hello Pop on September 24, 2014, on DVD in region 1 as part of the Classic Shorts From The Dream Factory series, Volume 3 DVD set (featuring Howard, Fine and Howard).
+The DVD includes the other 4 Ted Healy and the Stooges shorts made for MGM, Plane Nuts (1933), Beer and Pretzels (1933), Nertsery Rhymes (1933), and The Big Idea (1934), as well as a short featuring Curly alone, Roast Beef and Movies (1934).